 Before we get into the theory, let’s break down the acronym.
 PID stands for “proportional-integral-derivative.”
 You probably learned these terms in calculus at some point.
 But we won’t dig in on how to tune a PID controller here, so no calculation needed.

 In closed-loop systems, if the process value (PV) differs from the reference value or setpoint, then you have an error.
 The PID controller must bring this error to zero, thus bringing the PV to its setpoint.
-How about a quick example?

 How does a PID controller work?